Unpacking Student Engagement within Higher Education

 Clear communication is also essential for capturing students' interest, and the instructor's passion for a subject can keep a student invested in the course.

-Course content and relevance
+Course Content and Relevance

 Courses and co-curricular experiences that demonstrate real-world applicability and relevance to employer demands drive greater student engagement than lectures or discussions based on theoretical or outdated ideas.